© 2026 SimplyTrust Software Inc.

 Like all U.S. jurisdictions, the District of Columbia recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses.
 One notable limitation: District of Columbia doesn't recognize self-proving wills.
 Your witnesses may need to appear in court after your death to confirm they watched you sign, so keep their contact information on file.

 The District adopted the Uniform Power of Attorney Act in 2023, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2023 may not reflect the current law's protections.

 Smaller estates under $80,000 can use a simplified transfer process that avoids full probate proceedings.